writethedocs/www/docs/include/bios/sarah.rst

-Sarah is a technical writer at Google and a Write the Docs devotee.
+Sarah is a technical writer at Google.
+Seven years ago, Sarah joined Google to write the docs for the Google Maps APIs.
+Since then she’s worked on various products, including cloud, machine learning, and now internal engineering docs.
-She strives for words that pack a punch.
-Case in point - check out Sarah's recent creation: A fictional action hero named Trilby Trench, who lives by the mantra that tech writers aren’t as harmless as they seem.
+When not writing, Sarah loves to walk in the Australian bush, talking to the birds and musing about mushrooms.